yostane/openidc_intro/README.md

 Many more libraries and code sample are available.
 I have also developed bash scripts that play with OIDC using curl [here](set_vars_template.sh), [here](password_req.sh) and [here](code_to_token_req.sh).

-The next section shows how to create an OpenID connect Provider with OpenShift.
+The next section provides some tracks for building an OIDC provider.

+### Building an OIDC OP

+As the famous motto says "Don't reinvent the wheel", I am not going to show how to build an OP from scratch.
+In fact, there are already many available ones as two flavours.
+The first one is OP libraries that can be plugged to an existing server to provide OP features.
+The second one is a full-fledged OP server that bundles an OP in a nearly ready to deploy server.

+Similarly to RP, the official [OIDC website provides links to reference implementations for both servers and libraries](https://openid.net/developers/certified/).

+One famous server is [Kecloack](https://www.keycloak.org/) which provides an very user friendly UI for configuring nearly every aspect of it.

+In addition to that, the free plan of [Redhat OpenShift](https://www.openshift.com/) allows to easily deploy a Keycloack server.
+So, there is no excuse to start toying with OIDC.

+It is now time to conclude this post.

 ## Conclusion

-OpenID Connect and OAuth2 are protocols that allows developers to delegate authentication and authorization to a third party.
-This article explained some key principles and terms related to those technologies such as the .
-It also illustrated a common use case of a mobile app using the authorization grant flow.
-The next steps constits into putting all that into practice.
+OpenID Connect and OAuth2 are protocols that allow developers to delegate authentication and authorization to a third party entity.
+This article explained some key principles and terms related to those technologies such as the A. It also illustrated a common use case of a mobile app using the authorization grant flow.
+The next step consists of putting all that into practice.
 For that goal, I provided some useful links.
 Maybe I'll crate another tutorial for that :).

-Until that, see you.

 ## Links